libbyshoop/csinparallel/dev/modules/WMRExemplar:Flixster/source/0-NetworkIntro/NetworkIntro.rst

 All you need to do is click the Use Output button at the top or bottom of the WMR results page.

-To get the average, we'll have to output the number of friends each account has to one reducer that then calculates the average.
+To get the average, our :download:`mapper <friendCountMapper.py>` will output the number of friends each account has to one :download:`reducer <averageReducer.py>` that then calculates the average.

 .. code-block:: python
     :linenos: